top of page

 Get to know George N. Ostrom

-Military Service: George Nicholas Ostrom was born in 1888 in Spencer, Iowa, and later moved to Wyoming, where he joined the Wyoming National Guard in 1913.
+George Nicholas Ostrom was born in 1888 in Spencer, Iowa, and later moved to Wyoming, where he joined the Wyoming National Guard in 1913.
 He served as a staff sergeant and bugler for Company D from Sheridan.
 During World War I, Ostrom’s unit, the 148th Field Artillery Regiment, participated in every major campaign of the American Expeditionary Force in France between July and November 1918.

-Efforts to Help Veterans: After the war, Ostrom returned to Sheridan, Wyoming, where he continued his work as a commercial artist, painting signs and creating artwork focused on Wyoming and wildlife.
+After the war, Ostrom returned to Sheridan, Wyoming, where he continued his work as a commercial artist, painting signs and creating artwork focused on Wyoming and wildlife.
 He remained active in veterans' organizations, participating in veterans' reunions and using his artistic talents to support and commemorate fellow veterans.

-Wolf Conservation Efforts: Ostrom's life also involved efforts related to wildlife conservation.
+Ostrom's life also involved efforts related to wildlife conservation.
 He had a complex relationship with wolves, being known both as a "wolf killer" in his earlier years and later contributing to conservation discussions.
 His experiences as a rancher and hunter gave him a unique perspective on the balance between wildlife preservation and the interests of local communities.

-Legacy: George N. Ostrom's legacy lives on through his art and his contributions to both military and civilian life in Wyoming.
+George N. Ostrom's legacy lives on through his art and his contributions to both military and civilian life in Wyoming.
 His bucking horse symbol remains a proud emblem of the state, symbolizing the rugged and resilient spirit of Wyoming.
 Ostrom passed away in 1982 at the age of 97, leaving behind a rich heritage of service, art, and community involvement.

 Prints are available for purchase in a variety of sizes and formats.